Dog in Clinic

 Table of Contents

 The Vetmedin (pimobendan) tablets were created for dogs with congestive heart failure (CHF) caused by two types of heart disease: Mitral Valve Disease (MVD and/or tricuspid regurgitation) and Dilated Cardiomyopathy (DCM).
-This medication is the only FDA-approved inodilator by 2022 that helps extend life expectancy and improves the quality of life in dogs.
+This medication was the only FDA-approved inodilator by 2022 that helps extend life expectancy and improves the quality of life in dogs.
 Vetmedin Tablets can also treat dogs with asymptomatic MVD and Dobermans with asymptomatic DCM.

 Dogs with CHF have weakened circulatory systems; pimobendan helps them engage in the daily activities they enjoy.
 But unfortunately, the older dogs get, the more susceptible they are to heart disease and heart failure.